Sovereign food initiative: a vision with costly consequences

 swissinfo.ch publishes op-ed articles by contributors writing on a wide range of topics – Swiss issues or those that impact Switzerland.
 The selection of articles presents a diversity of opinions designed to enrich the debate on the issues discussed.

-Translated from French by Terence MacNamee, swissinfo.ch
+Translated from French by Terence MacNamee, swissinfo.ch, swissinfo.ch